HisashiKurokku/Bad-apple-messenger/README.md

 To install a library, open Command Prompt and type `pip install <name of the library>`, i.e `pip install opencv-python`

-You will need a NASA computer because Facebook SUCKS
+You will also need a NASA computer because Facebook SUCKS